nesi/puppet-puppet/README.markdown

 * **puppetmaster_docroot**: Sets the docroot where the puppetmasterd application is installed.
 The default setting is `/usr/share/puppet/rack/puppetmasterd/public`.
 * **servername**: Sets the servername used by the web application.
 The default value is the FQDN of the node.
 * **manifest**: This sets the manifest file or directory (file only for Puppet versions before 3.5.0) that puppet will use as the root manifest.
 The default is undefined, which removes the manifest setting from `puppet.conf` and the default value `/etc/puppet/manifests/site.pp` is used.
-* **fix_manifestdir**: When set, this should configure the `manifestdir` setting to be compatible with the `manifest` setting.
-This should prevent this [bug](https://tickets.puppetlabs.com/browse/PUP-1944) from producing inconsistent behavior.
-The default value is undefined.
-This module does not currently allow setting `manifestdir` directly as it is depreciated in favor of the `manifest` setting.
 * **report_handlers**: This parameter sets a list of report handlers for the Puppet Master to submit reports to.
 It should handle a list of handlers, or a formatted string.
 The default is undefined, which will omit the `reports` setting from the Puppet configuration.
 * **reporturl**: This parameter provides a report submission URL for the `http` report handler.
 If http is missing from the list of report handlers, it will be appended to the list.
 The default value is undefined, which will omit the `reporturl` setting from the Puppet configuration.
+* **storeconfigs**: If this is set to `true` the puppetmaster wills store all puppet clients' configuration, which allows exchanging resources between nodes (i.e. virtual and exported resources).
+The default value is `false`.
+* **storeconfigs_backend**: Setting this will configure the backend terminus for `storedconfigs`.
+The default omits the setting enabling the default ActiveRecord store.
+Setting this parameter automatically sets `storeconfigs` to `true.
+* **regenerate_certs**: When set to true the `puppet::master` class will regenerate the puppetmaster SSL certificates post install, which [can resolve some SSL issues](#Troubleshooting).

-**NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` parameter may lead to unexpected behavior by the Puppetmaster.
+**NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` parameter may lead to unexpected behaviour by the Puppetmaster.

 ### Troubleshooting

 If the Puppetmaster Rack application won't start, it may have [improperly generated SSL certificates](https://ask.puppetlabs.com/question/365/bad-certificate-error-after-installing-puppetmaster-passenger-on-ubuntu-1204/), which is often caused by changing a server's hostname or the servername of an Apache application.
 When bootstrapping a puppetmaster the resolution is to stop Apache and the Puppetmaster application, delete the puppet SSL store, regenerate the SSL store, and then restart the Apache web service.
-As root execute the following commands:
+This issue is often arises when puppetdb is installed.
+As root execute the following commands (omit puppetdb commands if it's not installed):

 ```
 $ service apache2 stop
-$ cd /var/lib/puppet
+$ service puppetdb stop
-$ rm -rf ssl
+$ rm -rf  /var/lib/puppet/ssl
 $ puppet master --no-daemonise
+$ puppetdb ssl-setup
+$ service puppetdb start
 $ service apache2 start
 ```

 **WARNING**: This resolution will destroy the ssl store of the Puppetmaster, all clients will need to resubmit certificate requests and have them signed.

-This procedure is only suitable for bootstrapping a Puppetmaster and is not good practice for automated deployment.
+This procedure is only suitable for bootstrapping a Puppetmaster.
 A recommended automation strategy would be to have the certificates pregenerated and stored in a file server, and have them deployed to the server as part of the Puppet automation process.
-This is outside the scope of this module.
+This is outside the scope of this module, but possible if the `regenerate_certs` parameter is set to `false`.

 # Alternaive Repositories